Payment System and Reserve Bank Oversight

 (3) Liabilities and Equity

 The Board's Payment System Risk policy reflects the international standards for financial market infrastructures developed by the Committee on Payment and Settlement Systems and the Technical Committee of the International Organization of Securities Commissions in the Principles for Financial Market Infrastructures.
 The policy outlines the expectation that the Fedwire Services will meet or exceed the applicable risk-management standards.
 Although the Fedwire Funds Service does not face the risk that a business shock would cause the service to wind down in a disorderly manner and disrupt the stability of the financial system, in order to foster competition with private-sector financial market infrastructures, the Reserve Banks' priced services will hold six months of the Fedwire Funds Service's current operating expenses as liquid net financial assets and equity on the pro forma balance sheet and, if necessary, impute additional assets and equity to meet the requirement.
 The imputed assets held as liquid net financial assets are cash items in process of collection, which are assumed to be invested in federal funds.
-In 2019 and 2018, there was sufficient assets and equity such that additional imputed balances were not required.
+In 2021, an additional balance of $43 million was imputed to meet sufficient assets and equity requirements.
+In 2020, there were sufficient assets and equity such that additional imputed balances were not required.

 In accordance with ASC 715, Compensation–Retirement Benefits, the Reserve Banks record the funded status of pension and other benefit plans on their balance sheets.
 To reflect the funded status of their benefit plans, the Reserve Banks recognize the deferred items related to these plans, which include prior service costs and actuarial gains or losses, on the balance sheet.
 This results in an adjustment to the pension and other benefit plan liabilities related to priced services and the recognition of an associated deferred tax asset with an offsetting adjustment, net of tax, to accumulated other comprehensive income (AOCI), which is included in equity.
-The Reserve Bank priced services recognized a pension asset, which is a component of accrued benefit costs, of $17.0 million in 2019 and a pension asset of $18.8 million in 2018.12 The change in the funded status of the pension and other benefit plans resulted in a corresponding decrease in accumulated other comprehensive loss of $9.4 million in 2019.
+The Reserve Bank priced services recognized a pension liability, which is a component of accrued benefit costs, of $27.3 million in 2021 and $44.5 million in 2020.
+The change in the funded status of the pension and other benefit plans resulted in a corresponding decrease in accumulated other comprehensive loss of $55.9 million in 2021.

 Revenue represents fees charged to depository institutions for priced services and is realized from each institution through direct charges to an institution's account.